opendocsg/opendoc-supreme-court-practice-directions/PART-02-General-Matters.md

 	</ul>
 </ul>

 (6) Solicitors must communicate to the Registrar in writing the names of their clerks who have their authority to make searches and inspections.
 Such authority may be in respect of a specific search or inspection or for a specified period.

 (7) For the avoidance of doubt, a non-party that has obtained approval to inspect a case file may take and retain a soft copy of any document that is available for inspection.
 All copies of documents taken in the course of inspection should not be used for purposes other than those stated in the Request to inspect.
 Solicitors shall be responsible for informing their clients of this.

-Obtaining certified true copies of documents
+***Obtaining certified true copies of documents***

+(7A) Users are encouraged to use the Authentic Court Order system to validate orders of court issued after 2 January 2020 by going to [https://www.courtorders.gov.sg](https://www.courtorders.gov.sg).
+However, certified true copies of orders of court will still be available upon application.

-(8) Applications to obtain certified true paper copies of documents, should be made by way of filing a Request through the Electronic Filing Service.
+(8) Applications to obtain certified true paper copies of documents should be made by way of filing a Request through the Electronic Filing Service.

 <ul type="*">
 	<li>(a) The intended use of the certified true copies should be clearly stated in the Request.
 The relevance and necessity of the certified true copies in relation to their intended use should also be clearly described.</li>
-	<li>(b) Once approval is received from the Court, the applicant should present a printed copy of the approved Request at the Legal Registry.
-After verifying that the Request has been approved, the Legal Registry will inform the applicant of any additional fees payable.
-Any additional fees should then be stamped on the Request at the Cashier’s Office at the Legal Registry.
-Upon presentation of this stamped Request, the documents will be furnished to the applicant.</li>
+	<li>(b) The applicant will be informed of the outcome to his or her Request and the fees payable for the provision of the certified true copies if the Request is approved.
+Upon confirmation of the receipt of payment of the fees payable, the certified true copies will be released to the applicant.
+The Registry may require verification of the identity of the applicant against his or her identification document (including physical or digital identity card) prior to release of the certified true copies.</li>
-	<li>(c) The fees prescribed by Appendix B to the Rules of Court will be payable for the above services in addition to further printing charges which may be chargeable by the Court or the service bureau for reproducing the copies in paper form.</li>
+	<li>(c) The fees prescribed by Appendix B to the Rules of Court will be payable for the provision of the above service.</li>
 </ul>

 ***Electronic cause books and registers maintained by the Registry***